Trace Amounts of Alcohol in Food

 This refers to all types of alcohol except wine derived from grapes, which is considered najis to Sayyid Sistani.
 But, regarding this wine, if two-thirds evaporates and it is no longer intoxicating it becomes tahir.

 Sayyid Khamenei considers all alcohol that is eatable and originally liquid to be najis, according to obligatory precaution.
 Regarding this issue there are is a fatwa that should be considered.
 This is found in the newly asked questions segment of his Farsi site.
 He is asked: I live in the west and mistakenly purchased a cake that contains alcohol in it.
 Since I have purchased it, is it permissible for me to give to my Christian family members to eat instead of throwing it away?
 Answer: “Giving food that has alcohol in it to others, even if they are non-Muslims, is impermissible.”
 This is about cake which contains alcohol.
 Here it is clear that the cake would not be intoxicating, there would only be trace elements of alcohol from vanilla extract, for instance.

-Regarding wine which evaporates, Sayyid Khamenei does hold that if two-thirds evaporates it becomes tahir and consuming it would be permissible.
+Regarding wine which evaporates, Sayyid Khamenei does hold that if two-thirds evaporates and turns to vinegar it becomes tahir and consuming it would be permissible.

 Hence, according to Sayyid Sistani, if there are only trace elements of alcohol in the food it is permissible to eat.
-But, if the alcohol was wine derived from grapes than two-thirds has to evaporate.
+But, if the alcohol was wine derived from grapes than two-thirds has to evaporate and turn to vinegar.
 According to Sayyid Khamenei, if there are trace elements of alcohol in the food it is impermissible to eat.